Kisakot8/ASB/README.md

 	- Feature no longer in use

 ## **WHAT IM WORKING ON:**
-- Automatically detecting new messages sent in quote-book and adding new quotes automatically
 - Log birthdays of people to a txt file and announce people's birthdays
 - Create cosmetic colour roles for people